Abiola24-data/Project-churn-Datasheet/README.md

 Date: 2024-08-31

 ## Project Description
-This is a datasheet that shows the analysis of a telecommunication, which makes me analyse the data from Churn Datasheet and Churn table both on Excel and powerBI to solve different business questions, I imported the dataset to excel and powerBI from local disk respectively.
+This is a datasheet that shows the analysis of a telecommunication, which makes me analyse the data from Churn Datasheet and Churn table both on Excel and powerBI to solve different business questions.
+I imported the dataset to excel and powerBI from local disk respectively.

 ## Disclaimer: